 This beautiful garden is the perfect pit stop for lunch.
 So get yourself a bite to eat at one of the various cafes and eateries on the grounds.
 I would recommend buying one of the picnic baskets, and picking a beautiful spot in the sun!
 If you’re keen to find out more about the botanic gardens, the garden offers free guided walks.

-An Afternoon of Art
+An Afternoon of Art: Explore Sydney’s Museums

-After you’ve taken in the views and sunshine of the botanical gardens, it’s time to take yourself to the next activity; the Art Gallery of New South Wales located only a 15-minute walk from the gardens.
+What I would do, is after you’ve taken in the views and sunshine of the botanical gardens, it’s time to take yourself to the next activity; the Art Gallery of New South Wales located only a 15-minute walk from the gardens.
 Even if you’re not a huge fan of art, the stunning architecture of the gallery will be enough to entice you to enter.

 The gallery is one of Australia’s oldest and largest galleries and is home to a magnitude of Australian and international art.
 Entry into the gallery is free, and with that, you’ll be able to view a large collection of the permanent collection that features art from colonial Australia, Aboriginal and Torres Strait Islander art, and contemporary Australian art.
 The gallery also plays host to international exhibitions, where entry will incur a fee.